Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Validation tests

 An important step for the computation of the Bayesian test is the determination of the grouped click probability distributions $\mathrm{Pr}_{(\text{SQUE})}(C)$ and $\mathrm{Pr}_{(\text{SQUA})}(C)$.
 To do this, we use the simulation method introduced in Ref.~\cite{drummond2022simulating}.
 The definition of this method, as well as the resulting click probability distributions and the parameters used in the simulation, are shown in Appendix~\ref{app:drummond}.
 It is worth mentioning that this method allows the determination of $\mathrm{Pr}_{(\text{SQUE})}(C)$ and $\mathrm{Pr}_{(\text{SQUA})}(C)$ for all click numbers $C$, not only those for which the probabilities of individual samples are easily computed.

 Fig.~\ref{fig:bay_entropies} shows the results of the Bayesian test for the Jiuzhang 1.0 and Jiuzhang 2.0 experiments in terms of cross-entropy differences.
 For configurations with $\nu\leq0.218$, we considered experimental samples with click numbers between 5 and 20.
 In these cases, we used $4000$ samples for each $C$.
-For the $\nu = 0.786$ and $\nu = 0.442$ setups, we considered click numbers between $21$ and $26$ due to the lack of sufficient samples with $C$ lower than $20$.
+For the $\nu = 0.786$ and $\nu = 0.442$ setups, we considered click numbers between $21$ and $26$ due to the lack of sufficient samples (less than $1000$ for each click number) with $C$ lower than $20$.
 In the case of $\nu = 0.786$, we used $L=\{4296, 7471, 12821, 21343, 34453, 53554\}$ samples for click numbers $C=\{21, 22, 23, 24, 25, 26\}$.
 For $\nu = 0.442$, we used $4000$ samples for each $C$.
 The results for $\nu=0.975$ are not addressed on account of the insufficient number of experimental samples within the range of click numbers considered.
+Indeed, for this configuration, there were more than $L=1000$ samples only for click numbers starting from $C=30$.
+Computing probabilities for samples with this number of clicks was beyond our computational capabilities.

 For the different configurations of the Jiuzhang 2.0 experiment, including the second brightest configuration ($\nu=0.442$), the Bayesian test consistently indicates that the ground truth is more likely to explain the experimental samples than the squashed states hypothesis.
-However, as was the case with the click cumulants comparison, by increasing $\nu$, the values of $\Delta H(C)$ become progressively closer to zero for all the click numbers considered, indicating that the degree of confidence in the squashed states hypothesis increases.
-For the $\nu=0.786$ configuration of Jiuzhang 1.0, the Bayesian test indicates that the squashed states hypothesis is more likely the ground truth of the experiment.
+However, as was the case with the click cumulants comparison, by increasing $\nu$, the values of $\Delta H(C)$ in the range of the click numbers considered are lower than zero by a progressively smaller margin, indicating that the degree of confidence in the squashed states hypothesis increases.
+For the $\nu=0.786$ configuration of Jiuzhang 1.0, the Bayesian test indicates that the squashed states hypothesis is more likely than the ground truth of the experiment.

 The discrepancy between the results for the configurations $\nu=0.442$ and $\nu=0.786$, both belonging to the high photon number density regime, may be explained by the refinement of the light source of the Jiuzhang 2.0 experiment with respect to Jiuzhang 1.0.
 Indeed, a better preparation of the input two-mode squeezed states directly challenges the idea that the input states of the interferometers are better described by squashed states, which, as was mentioned earlier, are approximations to squeezed states with losses in their preparation.